 Human Resources Management is a field of study that aims to improve the productive contribution of individuals and teams while trying to simultaneously attain organizational, societal and individual goals.

-SESSION 4: THE BIG PICTURE
+SESSION 4: TALK THE TALK

-SESSION 5: PROJECT MANAGEMENT
+SESSION 5: MARKETING

 SESSION 6: UNDERSTANDING THE NUMBERS

 Just as new modern managers are expected to be both tech- and social media-savvy, being financially savvy is now a requirement too.
 Most managers and every business owner will ultimately have some degree of accountability for a business entity’s financial performance.
 Yet rarely do organizations provide training in financial management and the majority of university courses in accounting or finance that are requirements for general business students are inadequate in terms of developing their abilities to use financial information in decision-making effectively.
 In this session, you will learn what drives the need for financial information for key stakeholders.
 We will explore the most common and comprehensive source – an entity’s financial statements – distilling the key metrics for primary business performance criteria.
 Building on this capability and knowledge, we will switch our perspective to a future-orientation and explore how operational budgeting can be used to achieve desired performance metrics.